chironb/ChiCLI/README.md

 list

-This displays a listing of the files within the disk, image, or directory you are currently in.
+This displays a listing of the files within the disk, image, or folder you are currently in.

 Example: list